muasiq/sreda-scrapers/README.md

 # SREDA Multi-Page List Scraper

 This project is a web scraper designed to extract multi-page tabular data from **SREDA (Sustainable and Renewable Energy Development Authority)** and similar websites.
 The scraper fetches list data by iterating through paginated URLs and exports the extracted data into an Excel file.
+The code should work fine for any BD govt's archaic websites!
+Just know the total page count of the list.

 ## Features
 - Automatically iterates through multiple pages.